primiano/perfetto-docs/docs/reference/perfetto-cli.md

 # Perfetto CLI

-This section describes how to use ADB to call `perfetto` and generate a trace.
+This section describes how to use the `perfetto` commandline binary to capture traces.
+Examples are given in terms of an Android device connected over ADB.

-`perfetto` includes the following two modes that determine the data sources it uses to record your trace:
+`perfetto` has two modes for configuring the tracing session (i.e. what and how to collect):

-* __light mode__: can select only a subset of data sources—specifically atrace
-  and ftrace.
-However, it offers an interface similar to [`systrace`](https://developer.android.com/topic/performance/tracing/command-line).
+* __lightweight mode__: all config options are supplied as commandline flags, but the available data sources are restricted to ftrace and atrace.
+This mode is similar to [`systrace`](https://developer.android.com/topic/performance/tracing/command-line).
-* __normal mode__: configuration is specified in a protocol buffer and allows you to leverage more of the power of `perfetto` by using a larger variety of data sources.
+* __normal mode__: the configuration is specified in a protocol buffer.
+This allows for full customisation of collected traces.

-This section describes the syntax `perfetto` requires to generate a trace using each of the modes described above.

 ## General options